gaultier/blog/making_my_debug_build_run_100_times_faster.md

 That's better but still not great.
 We could apply the tweaks suggested by Intel, but that probably would not give us the order of magnitude improvement we need.
 They cite x1.2 to x1.5 improvements in their article.
 We need more.

-Speaking of Intel... did you know that in all likelihood, your CPU has dedicated silicon to accelerate SHA computations?
+Speaking of Intel... did you know that in all likelihood, your CPU has dedicated silicon to accelerate SHA1 computations?
 Let's use that!
 We paid for it, we get to use it!

 ## Intel SHA extension